Right to keep and bear arms: Czech Republic

 Since its inception during the Hussite Wars, the right to keep firearms endured over five hundred years until the Nazi gun ban during the German occupation in the 20th century.
 Firearms possession later became severely restricted during the communist period.
 After the Velvet Revolution, the Czech Republic instituted a shall-issue permitting process, under which all residents can keep and bear arms subject to the fulfillment of regulatory conditions.

-In the Czech Republic, every resident who meets conditions laid down in Act No. 119/2002 Coll. has the right to have a firearms license issued and can then obtain a firearm.
-Holders of D (exercise of profession) and E (self-defense) licenses, which are also shall-issue, can carry up to two concealed firearms for protection.
+In the Czech Republic, every resident who meets conditions laid down in Act No. 90/2024 Coll. has the right to have a firearms license issued and can then obtain a firearm.
+Holders of expanded authorization, which is also shall-issue, can carry firearms for protection.
 The right to be armed is statutorily protected.

 A proposal to have the right to keep and bear arms included in the constitution was entered in the Czech Parliament in December 2016.
 The proposal was approved by a vote of 139 to 9 on 28 June 2017 by the Chamber of Deputies.
 It later failed to reach the necessary support in the Senate, where only 28 out of 59 Senators present supported it (with a constitutional majority being 36 votes).

 A new proposal was entered by 35 Senators in September 2019 and then approved on 21 July 2021, adding a new sentence, according to which "the right to defend one's own life or the life of another person even with the use of a weapon is guaranteed under the conditions set by the law."
 The provision is interpreted as guaranteeing legal accessibility of arms in a way that must ensure the possibility of effective self-defense and as a constitutional stipulation which underscores the individual right to be prepared with arms against an eventual attack, i.e., that courts cannot draw a negative inference from the fact that a defender had been preparing to avert a possible attack with the use of weapons.